Is it Time to Consider Vapor Barriers for Your Crawl Space?

 Signs That Your Crawl Space Needs a Vapor Barrier

 Aside from going down into a crawl space, what are the biggest red flags that your home needs a vapor barrier?
-There are several signs that your home’s crawl space may be moist, but here are some of the most prominent warnings that signal it’s time to call in a home health professional.
+There are several signs that your home’s crawl space may be moist, but here are some of the most prominent warnings that signal it’s time to call an in-home health professional.

 Wood Rot in the Crawl Space